chrislorro/cloudfile/README.md

 This package install is in the early stages and will be improved during the next release

+The AWSCLI requires to puppet agent runs on windows because the %PATH% is not set during the first execution

 ## Development

 If you run into an issue with this module, or if you would like to request a feature, you can fork the repo and submit a PR, raise a bug or new feature request.